What is iRISE?

 We live on a stressed planet.
 The impact of human activities on the structure and functioning of Earth’s systems has been so significant that we now live in a geological epoch of our own making - the Anthropocene.
 Human-caused global events threaten the future sustainability of the planet and exacerbate inequities.
 The U of T Scarborough community is rising to meet these local and global challenges.

-The research institutes will provide support for research and innovation at U of T Scarborough: facilitating internal and external collaborative research partnerships; identifying and pursuing research funding opportunities; fostering entrepreneurship and commercialization of scholarly endeavours; and heightening the visibility of the accomplishments of U of T Scarborough scholars.
+iRISE and its member institutes and programs provide support for research and innovation at U of T Scarborough and beyond: facilitating internal and external collaborative research partnerships; identifying and pursuing research funding opportunities; fostering entrepreneurship and commercialization of scholarly endeavours; and heightening the visibility of the accomplishments of U of T Scarborough scholars.

-A key priority for advancing U of T Scarborough global prominence and impact, iRISE and its components will collectively serve as a hub for game-changing multidisciplinary research and scholarly activities that span the university and beyond.
-In so doing, they will help create new narratives of our future and the realization of socially-just and -equitable transitions towards that future.
+iRISE will help create new narratives of our future and the realization of socially-just and -equitable transitions towards that future.

 We want your input on iRISE.